 Check out The Judy Room’s Filmography Pages on Girl Crazy here.

-November 17, 1944: The Clock filming continued on the “Exterior NY Street-Flat Tire” set which was actually the “New York Streets” section of MGM’s Backlot #2.
+November 17, 1944: The Clock filming continued on the “Exterior NY Street-Flat Tire” set, which was the “New York Streets” section of MGM’s Backlot #2.
 Time called: 10 a.m.; dismissed: 5:55 p.m.

 For more about the locations on MGM’s backlots where Judy’s films were shot, check out The Judy Room’s Extensive “Judy Garland on the MGM Backlot” section.